 What their existence proves

 The existence of Muslim freethinkers proves that Islamic civilisation was not intellectually airless.
 It had room for radical disagreement, fierce debate, and positions that would be considered heretical by any standard.
-This is not a weakness.
-It is a sign of intellectual vitality.
+The room for dissent is a sign of intellectual vitality, not a weakness.
 A civilisation that produces no internal critics is either so repressive that dissent is invisible or so shallow that nobody bothers to think deeply enough to disagree.
 Islamic civilisation was neither.

-The concept of God’s sunan — the immutable patterns implanted in creation — extends beyond the natural world.
+The concept of God’s sunan (immutable patterns implanted in creation) extends beyond the natural world.
 There are intellectual sunan too: the patterns of honest inquiry that, when followed, lead toward truth rather than away from it.
 The freethinkers followed those patterns further than the mainstream was comfortable with.
-But the patterns themselves — reason, evidence, logical consistency — were tools the Islamic tradition had forged and honoured.
-The khalifah’s vocation is to understand, not merely to obey.
+The patterns themselves (reason, evidence, logical consistency) were tools the Islamic tradition had forged and honoured.
+The khalīfah’s vocation is to understand, not merely to obey.
 A tradition that produces thinkers who push the boundaries of understanding is a tradition fulfilling its own mandate.

 The freethinkers operated within a context shaped by Islam’s own principles.
 The Quran commands reflection, reason, and investigation.
 The hadith tradition preserves sharp disagreements between the companions.
 The legal schools developed sophisticated methods of argumentation precisely because disagreement was expected and managed rather than eliminated.
-The freethinkers pushed those principles further than the mainstream was comfortable with — but they were working with tools the tradition itself had forged.
+The freethinkers pushed those principles further than the mainstream was comfortable with, while working with tools the tradition itself had forged.

 What their existence does not prove